Spike Chunsoft: Subsidiary

 In 2017, Spike Chunsoft established a North American subsidiary based in Long Beach, California to carry out localization and publishing of its own games, in addition to games by its sister company 5pb./Mages under a newly formed partnership.
-Their first game under the Mages partnership was the Microsoft Windows version of Steins;Gate, taking over publishing of the game from Mages in 2018; they have since continued publishing further games in the Science Adventure series, including Steins;Gate 0 and Chaos;Child.
+Their first game under the Mages partnership was the Microsoft Windows version of Steins;Gate, taking over publishing of the game from Mages in 2018; it has since continued publishing further games in the Science Adventure series, including Steins;Gate 0 and Chaos;Child.

 On July 16, 2020, NIS America announced that Danganronpa games on the PlayStation Store will be removed.
-Spike Chunsoft subsequently announced on July 22, 2020, that they will take on publishing the Danganronpa series outside of Japan.
-Similarly, the Nintendo Switch and Microsoft Windows release of Shiren the Wanderer: The Tower of Fortune and the Dice of Fate would not be released by Aksys but by their subsidiary.
+Spike Chunsoft subsequently announced on July 22, 2020, that it will take on publishing the Danganronpa series outside of Japan.
+Similarly, the Nintendo Switch and Microsoft Windows release of Shiren the Wanderer: The Tower of Fortune and the Dice of Fate would not be released by Aksys but by its subsidiary.